collei/packinst/README.md

 ## Known Limitations
 * Can work with Github only.
 * Can work with public repositories only.
+* Does not care of package dependencies, some of which may be not compatible with Collei Plat nor with Packinst itself, such as Composer- or Symfony-enabled items.

 ## License
 MIT License